ozanMSFT/pytorch-wiki/Contact-Pytorch-Dev-Infra-Office.md

 If you have any questions, frustrations, or other feedback, please join our office hours!
 We would love to hear from you!

-## There will be no office hours on US holidays, specifically:
+## There will be no office hours on US holidays
+Specifically:
 - April 29th, 2022
 - May 27th, 2022
 - July 1st, 2022